RallyCommunity/blastDownChart-1/README.md

 A data visualization for Rally Software projects inspired by Space Invaders.
 This is a Summer 2014 Intern project.

+## Acknowledgements
+A special thank you to Grant Miller for helping create some awesome graphics.
+Thank you to Charles and Chase for your support, criticism, and encouragement along the way.
+Thanks to April Bender for helping brainstorm what this might look like and steering along the way.

 ## License

 MIT License: